M&T Bank

 M&T Bank Corporation (Manufacturers and Traders Trust Company) is an American bank holding company headquartered in Buffalo, New York.
-It operates 1,000+ branches in 12 states across the Eastern United States, from Maine to Southern Virginia.
+It operates 950+ branches in 12 states and Washington D.C. across the Eastern United States, from Maine to Virginia.
 Until May 1998, the bank's holding company was named First Empire State Corporation.

 M&T Bank has been profitable in every quarter since 1976.
-Other than Northern Trust, M&T was the only bank in the S&P 500 Index not to lower its dividend during the financial crisis of 2007–2008.
+Other than Northern Trust, M&T was the only bank in the S&P 500 not to lower its dividend during the 2008 financial crisis.

 The bank owns the Buffalo Savings Bank building in downtown Buffalo, Bridgeport Center in Bridgeport, Connecticut, and the M&T Tech Hub in the Seneca One Tower.
-It also sponsors M&T Bank Stadium, home of the Baltimore Ravens, as well as the University of Buffalo (M&T Bank Auditorium, M&T Bank Atrium).
-M&T Bank is the official bank of the Buffalo Bills in Western New York and of their home Bills Stadium in Orchard Park, New York.
+It also sponsors M&T Bank Stadium, home of the Baltimore Ravens, as well as M&T Bank Auditorium and M&T Bank Atrium of the University at Buffalo.
+M&T Bank is the official bank of the Buffalo Bills in Western New York and of their home Highmark Stadium in Orchard Park.
 Wilmington Trust is a subsidiary of M&T Bank Corporation, offering global corporate and institutional services, private banking, investment management, and fiduciary services.

 History

 19th century

 In the mid-19th century, few banking options existed for the growing number of manufacturers in the city of Buffalo.
 As a result, businessmen Pascal Pratt and Bronson Rumsey founded M&T Bank in 1856 as "Manufacturers and Traders Trust Company".
-Henry Martin, former president of the Attica and Buffalo Railroad, is appointed the first president and assigned a salary of $1,000 a year.
+Henry Martin, former president of the Attica and Buffalo Railroad, was appointed the first president and assigned a salary of $1,000 a year.
 The company opened its first office on August 29 of that year at 2 East Swan Street in Buffalo.
 In 1885, Martin retired as president, at the age of 83, and was succeeded by Pascal Pratt, who had served as Vice President since the bank was formed.